dotnet/docs-maui/docs/user-interface/controls/map.md

 > [!IMPORTANT]
 > The `ItemTemplate` property takes precedence when both the `ItemTemplate` and `ItemTemplateSelector` properties are set.

-A `Map` can be populated with pins by using data binding to bind its `ItemsSource` property to an `IEnumerable` collection:
+A <xref:Microsoft.Maui.Controls.Maps.Map> can be populated with pins by using data binding to bind its `ItemsSource` property to an `IEnumerable` collection:

 ```xaml
 <ContentPage ...